hicsail/origins-education-reform/README.md

     * ``-type "text_type"``

         Tells the script which field of the Json documents to analyze.
 For example, if you wanted to analyze a field called "Happy Text" within the Json docs of your corpus, your input would look like -type "Happy Text".

+Example usage:

+    python3 WordFrequency.py -i /Users/Ketchup/Desktop/Danish_Json_Corpus/ -txt /Users/Ketchup/Desktop/Word_Frequency -csv /Users/Ketchup/Desktop/Wordcsv -k "test1 test2/test3 test4 test5/test6/test7 test8" -y "1700 1940 5"

+* ``GraphCSV.py``

+    Reads from CSV files and produces graphs representing the statistics stored in them.
+Can produce either line graphs or bar graphs.

         * The following five flags determine which of the collected data is represented on a graph & how that data is represented.
-While only one of the bottom four may be selected, all of them are written to a text file when the script finishes running.
-If none are selected, then nothing will be graphed and none of them will be written to the text file.
+If -bar is not entered, the graph will be a line graph by default.
+At least one of the bottom four flags must be selected.

         * ``-bar``